NeoLegends/dom-flip/README.md

 This element lives on npm.
 Install with `yarn add dom-flip` or `npm install --save dom-flip`.

 ## Usage
-You can use this element together with any templatizing element that modifies the DOM.
+You can use this element together with any element that modifies the DOM.
 The animated elements must be direct children of the `dom-flip` element.

 To be able to correlate changes in the model to changes to the DOM, this element requires that you give every element a unique ID.
 This must be an attribute on the element itself and cannot be a property (because properties cannot be observed via MutationObserver).